11 Reasons the USA & the World Will End Within the Next 100 Years

 2. After WW2, the USA was the largest creditor nation in the world, and now we are the largest debtor nation in the world.

-3. The values, including work ethics, of America are vary different from post WW2, and are unlikely to change.
+3. The values, including work ethics, of America are very different from post-WW2 and are unlikely to change.

-4. Demographics are quickly changing as baby boomers retire and put strain on the financial system.
+4. Demographics are quickly changing as baby boomers retire and put a strain on the financial system.

 5. The children today bear the burden of debt by seniors today.